Lunar surface

 Plug in, fly.

 Connects to existing flight software with minimal integration effort.
-No platform redesign needed.
-Works with the stack you already have.

 Thinks in real time.

 Built for the tight power and compute budgets of space-grade hardware.
-Fast enough to matter to perform in challenging environments.

 Scales from a CubeSat to a rover.

 The same core module adapts across platform sizes.
 One investment, many missions.
-From compact microsats to planetary rovers.

 Goes anywhere robots go.